-All the experiments used the same kernel, which contains both the regular Windows 2000 and the Rialto/NT [Jones et al. 97] schedulers.
+All the experiments used a kernel that contains both the regular Windows 2000 and the Rialto/NT [16] schedulers.
 A thread is scheduled based on its priority unless it makes a CPU Reservation via a system call.
 A thread to which a CPU Reservation is guaranteed is scheduled by the Rialto/NT scheduler.